alannchang/reach-mastermind2024/README.md

 - POST /number_factory/generate
   - Send a POST request to generate random numbers using the random.org API.
 Please use sparingly and generate only what you need.
-1-1000 numbers can be generated per request.
+1-1000 random numbers can be generated per request.

 Example using curl:
 ```